Top MSN Scholarships for Nursing Students

 Air Force Health Professions Scholarship Program

-• Who Can Apply: Sponsored by the Air Force, the Health Professions Scholarship Program is available for the following specialties: nurse anesthetist, certified nurse midwife, women's health nurse practitioner, and family nurse practitioner.
-The Air Force will pay the scholarship winner's tuition and fees and provide them with a monthly stipend.
+Who Can Apply: Sponsored by the U.S. Air Force, the Health Professions Scholarship Program offers two- and three-year scholarships for the following specialties that require an MSN or a doctor of nursing practice (DNP): nurse anesthetist, certified nurse-midwife, women’s health nurse practitioner, and family nurse practitioner.
+The Air Force pays the scholarship winner’s tuition and fees and provides a monthly stipend.
 Awardees must fulfill a minimum three-year commitment to the Air Force after nursing school.

 TYLENOL Future Care Scholarship

-• Who Can Apply: Each year, TYLENOL awards 35 scholarships to students pursuing an advanced degree in medical school, nursing, or pharmacy.
-Applicants must be a U.S. resident and a graduate student or college senior enrolling in a graduate program.
-Scholarship winners must apply the money to tuition fees, books, and the equipment required for a full-time graduate student.
+Who Can Apply: Each year, the TYLENOL Scholarship Program awards 35 nonrenewable scholarships to students pursuing an advanced degree in medical, nursing, or pharmacy programs, including MSN programs.
+Applicants must be U.S. residents and either graduate students or college seniors already enrolled in a graduate program.
+Recipients must use scholarship funds on tuition, fees, books, and the equipment required for a full-time graduate student.

 March of Dimes Graduate Nursing Scholarship

-• Who Can Apply: Through a partnership with Pampers, the March of Dimes offers several graduate nursing scholarships to RNs enrolled in graduate programs focused on maternal-child nursing.
-Applicants must be enrolled in a graduate program and an active member of one of the following organizations: Association of Women's Health, Obstetric and Neonatal Nurses, American College of Nurse-Midwives, or the National Association of Neonatal Nurses.
+Who Can Apply: Through a partnership with Pampers, the March of Dimes offers several scholarships to nursing students enrolled in graduate programs focused on maternal-child nursing, including MSN programs.
+Applicants must be enrolled in a graduate program and participate as an active member of one of the following organizations: American College of Nurse-Midwives; Association of Women’s Health, Obstetric and Neonatal Nurses; or National Association of Neonatal Nurses.

 Nursing Economics Foundation Scholarships

-• Who Can Apply: The Nursing Economics Foundation offers this scholarship to registered nurses (RNs) in a master's or doctoral program that focuses on administration or management.
-Applicants must be RNs who have gained acceptance or are currently completing their master of science in nursing or a Ph.D. in nursing.
-They must also plan to pursue a career in administration, management, leadership, or education upon graduation.
+Who Can Apply: The Nursing Economics Foundation offers four scholarships for RNs in an MSN or DNP program that focuses on administration or management.
+Applicants must be RNs who have gained acceptance or are currently completing their MSN.
+After graduating, they must plan to pursue a career in nursing administration, management, leadership, or education.

 Oncology Nursing Society Foundation Scholarship

-• Who Can Apply: The Oncology Nursing Foundation and the Oncology Nursing Certification Corporation offer this scholarship to RNs earning a master's degree and who are committed to pursuing a position in oncology.
+Who Can Apply: The Oncology Nursing Foundation and the Oncology Nursing Certification Corporation offer several nonrenewable scholarships to RNs earning an MSN degree who are committed to pursuing a position in oncology.
 Applicants must be accepted or already enrolled in an accredited nursing program.

 Nurses Educational Funds, Inc. (NEF) Scholarship

-• Who Can Apply: The NEF Scholarship is available to current RNs pursuing a master's degree in nursing at an accredited graduate school.
-Applicants must be a member of a national professional nursing association, such as the American Nurses Association, a specialty organization, or an international honor society.
+Who Can Apply: The NEF Scholarship is available to current RNs pursuing an MSN or doctorate at an accredited graduate school.
+Applicants must be members of a national professional nursing association, such as the American Nurses Association, a specialty organization, or an international honor society.

 Deborah E. Trautman Future Nurse Leader Scholarship